German mediatisation: End of the free imperial cities

-Far-reaching political and religious consequences
+Compensation

-While the original intent had been to compensate the dispossessed secular rulers only for lost territory, that criterion was to be applied only to the minor princes and the counts who sometimes only received an annuity or a territorial compensation so modest that it had to be augmented with an annuity paid by better provided princes in order that their total income would not be less than their former income.
+While the original intent had been to compensate the dispossessed secular rulers only for lost territory, that criterion was to be applied only to the minor princes and the counts who sometimes only received an annuity or a territorial compensation so modest that it had to be augmented with an annuity paid by better provisioned princes in order that their total income would not be less than their former income.

 In the case of the larger states, they generally received more than the territory they had lost.
-Baden received over seven times as much territory as it had lost, Prussia nearly five times.
-Hanover gained the Prince-Bishopric of Osnabrück, even though it had lost nothing.
-The Duchy of Oldenburg, closely connected to Tsar Alexander I, received a sizeable chunk of the Prince-Bishopric of Münster although it had lost only the income of a toll station.
-Austria also did relatively well.
+Baden received over seven times as much, Prussia nearly five times.
+Hanover gained the Prince-Bishopric of Osnabrück, having lost nothing.
+The Duchy of Oldenburg received much of the Prince-Bishopric of Münster although it had lost only the income of a toll station, and Austria did well also.
 In addition, the two Habsburg archdukes who had been dispossessed of their Italian realms (the Grand Duchy of Tuscany and the Duchy of Modena) were also compensated even though their realms were not part of the Holy Roman Empire.
-Likewise, the King of Prussia was able to obtain a generous territorial compensation for the dynastically related Prince of Orange-Nassau whose losses had been in the defunct Dutch Republic.
+Likewise, the King of Prussia was able to obtain a generous territorial compensation for the dynastically related Prince of Orange-Nassau for the loss of the hereditary stadtholdership of the Netherlands.

 In all, 112 imperial estates disappeared.
 Apart from the territory ceded to France, their land and properties were distributed among the seventy-two rulers entitled to compensation.

 The outcome of the compensation process confirmed by the Final Recess of February 1803 was the most extensive redistribution of property in German history before 1945.
 Approximately 73000 km2 of ecclesiastical territory, with some 2.36 million inhabitants and 12.72 million guildens per annum of revenue was transferred to new rulers.

-The position of the established Roman Catholic Church in Germany, the Reichskirche, was not only diminished, it was nearly destroyed.
+The position of the established Roman Catholic Church in Germany, the Reichskirche, was not only diminished, but nearly destroyed.
 The Church lost its crucial constitutional role in the Empire; most of the Catholic universities were closed, as well as hundreds of monasteries and religious foundations.
 It has been said that the Final Recess of 1803 did to German land ownership what the Revolution had done to France.